 There are multiple stories about what a Mara is, and I’ll explain them later on, but let us play with the idea that it is the result of a curse on a human.
-In those cases most references tell of the one “going mara” isn’t aware they are a Mara.
+In those cases most references tell of the one “going mara” isn’t aware they are one.

 Some might feel tired and ill, and believed they’ve been sleepwalking, while in reality they’ve been out attacking someone as a Mara.[E]

 There is even a reference to a farmer, or in some retellings a farmworker, that has trouble with a Mara riding one of the horses during the night.
 To stop her, he places a scythe on the wall next to the horse.
-In the morning the Mara will have been attacked and died, leaving the one being cursed dead next to the horse.
-In the story, the one trying to stop the Mara turns out to be the one dead.[E]
+In the morning she will have been attacked and died, leaving the one being cursed dead next to the horse.
+In the story, the one trying to stop the Mara turns out to be the one that dies.[E]

 Some of the tales of who and what the Mara is, where she comes from and how she came to be.

-One way for a female to become a Mara is for her mother to use Svartkonst, black arts, to try and ease the labour pains.
-She would crawl through the amniotic sac from a foal.[C] In some sources, the mother is to take it over her head instead three times.[O] Other sources say it should be the actual skin from a newly slaughtered foal, and the pregnant mother should walk through it three times.[H]
+One way for a female to become a Mara is for her mother to use Svartkonst (black arts) to try and ease the labour pains.
+She would crawl through the amniotic sac from a foal.[C] In some sources, the mother is to take it over her head three times instead.[O] Other sources say it should be the actual skin from a newly slaughtered foal, and the pregnant mother should walk through it three times.[H]

 By doing this svartkonst, the actions of the mother will curse the child.
 It’s a sin to change the order of nature, meaning someone will be punished.
 In these cases, it falls on the child to bear the curse.[O]